-Be like water: Hong Kong protesters meander on the march
+Hong Kong police fire tear gas, water cannon to disperse protests

-HONG KONG (Reuters) - Thousands marched in a meandering tour of downtown Hong Kong on Saturday in the pouring rain, the latest in a series of anti-government protests that have plunged the Chinese-ruled city into its worst political crisis in decades.
+HONG KONG (Reuters) - Hong Kong police fired tear gas and water cannon on Saturday as they tried to disperse pro-democracy protests that have plunged the Chinese-ruled city into its worst political crisis in decades.

+Police fired round after round of tear gas as protesters took cover behind umbrellas between the local headquarters of China’s People’s Liberation Army and government HQ.
+Protesters threw bricks at police in return.

-Police blocked plans for a mass show of force downtown to mark the fifth anniversary of a decision by China to curtail democratic reforms in the former British colony, which returned to China in 1997.
+The clashes came on the fifth anniversary of a decision by China to curtail democratic reforms in the former British colony, which returned to China in 1997.

+The PLA on Thursday rotated its troops in Hong Kong in what it said was a routine operation.
+Their Hong Kong HQ was the former base of the British military garrison.

-People took to the streets anyway, many joining a “Christian march” from the Wanchai entertainment district in a sea of umbrellas, heading to government offices on the lower reaches of the Mid-Levels residential district.
+People took to the streets on a largely peaceful, meandering rally, many joining a “Christian march” from the Wanchai entertainment district and congregating next to the Legislative Council, stormed by activists in an earlier protest.

-Others, many wearing black and face masks, marched in the Causeway Bay shopping district, the latest in a string of protests over three months.
-Some rallies have turned violent, targeting the airport, the legislature and the Liaison Office, the symbol of Chinese rule.
+Other demonstrators, many wearing black and face masks, marched in the Causeway Bay shopping district.

+It was the latest in a string of protests over three months, some of which have turned violent, targeting the airport, the legislature and the Liaison Office, the symbol of Chinese rule.

 “Hong Kong has religious freedom,” Sally Yeung, 27, a Christian, told Reuters.
 “We are praying at different check points and praying for justice to arrive in Hong Kong.